KyKhai2004/Forensic-writeup/MSB.md

 - The server responds with a SYN/ACK packet, confirming receipt of the connection request.
 - The client receives the SYN/ACK packet and replies with its own ACK packet.
 Once a connection is established, TCP works by dividing the transmitted data into segments, each segment is packaged into a data packet and sent to its destination.

+### Approach

+The description and name of challenge suggests data may be hidden in the Most Significant Bit (MSB) of the RGB pixels values within the image.

+Rather than writing a program to do this analysis, a quick google search found a python tool sigBits.py that can extract data from both LSB and MSB for analysis.

+**1. wget